Woodworking Tool Tips!

 Sidney Dew, Sales and Purchasing

-Sidney came on board 24 years ago after a landscaping career.
+Sidney came on board in 1985 after a landscaping career.
 His woodworking interests have included picture framing & finishing; the latter has steered him into studying faux finishing techniques, which he puts to good use helping customers.
 He is locally famed for an unusual sense of humor and unfailing willingness to lend a helping hand whenever & wherever needed.

 Blair Downing, Purchasing Manager and Sales

-Blair graduated from Georgia State University in 1996 with a BA in History.
+Blair graduated from Georgia State University in 1996 with a BA in History, and joined Highland soon afterwards.
 When he's not reading, golfing, or going to Atlanta Falcons games, he is turning on one of the five lathes in his basement.
-He also owns a 1963 Mustang whose restoration is a longterm work in progress.
+He also owns a 1966 Mustang whose restoration is a longterm work in progress.

 Patty Elder, Shipping

 After a decade of bartending, Patricia Ann found herself in the local Atlanta Arts Festival.
-Now she's appearing daily at Highland Woodworking, putting the HIP into SHIPPING!
+For the past decade, she's been appearing daily at Highland Woodworking, putting the HIP into SHIPPING!

 Michele Grenet, Graphic Artist